-In the current year, the Company has applied a number of amendments to IFRS Standards and Interpretations issued by the International Accounting Standards Board (IASB) that are effective for an annual period that begins on or after 1 January 2020.
+In the current year, the Company has applied a number of amendments to IFRS Standards and Interpretations issued by the International Accounting Standards Board (IASB) that are effective for an annual period that begins on or after 1 January 2021.

+The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2021, have been adopted in these financial statements.
 Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements.

-- 2. Application of new and revised Standards (continued) - 2.1 New and amended IFRS Standards that are effective for the current year (continued)
+2. Application of new and revised Standards (continued)

+2.1 New and amended IFRS Standards that are effective for the current year (continued)